moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 # Step 2: grand entrance in Salle du Manège
 </a>

 The Salle du Manège might not be the most impressive room in the museum, but it holds many fascinating sculptures.
-What makes it so unique is that it is one of the rare Louvre rooms in which you can find art pieces from more than 3 different civilizations and from different epochs.
+What makes it so interesting is that it is a place in which you can find art pieces from multiple civilizations from different epochs.
 In this room, Ramsès II meets Alexander The Great meets a dying Seneca, amongst many others...

 My two personal favourite pieces of the Salle du Manège are: